Christoph33one/post-plan-travel/README.md

 - A caption is present to keep the post fun!
 - Icons are placed in the correct areas to view a better IX feel
 - A link to view the post as a single post, which redirects the user to a new page for just that post.
+- When logged out I can not view any posts.

+### Travel plan edit

 ---
 ### Popular profiles
 - As a user I can also see a clear and well designed most followed profiles list with the user name and avatar.
 - I can easily view and click on a user to view their profile.
 - On a smaller screen size the list is nicely positioned above the post images and search bar, also reduced to give better readability and UX.
+- when logged out, I can noit view the list of popular profiles

 ---